luiscoco/GoF_Java_Summary/README.md

 By adhering to these principles, developers can create software that is easier to maintain, scale, and refactor.

-## 2. Module 2: Creational Design Patterns
+## 2. Module 2: Creational Patterns

 ### 2.1 Singleton